There are different kinds of self-portrait characterisations, as identified by Novakovich.

 - or have them as a narrator who talks about the other character and in doing so reveals something of themselves.

-Write about 250 words or so in your notebook, on your blog or in a Word document.
+Write about 250 words or so in your notebook.

 This time you should also make your character desire something, and make the desire their driving force.
 It will work best if you make whatever the character desires desirable in the reader’s eyes too.
 Think about why they can never have what they want.
 ‘Three Hours Between Planes’ is a good example of this.